undergrad-partner-school

 Retention Rate

-The freshman retention rate for Georgia State University was 75.49% in 2023, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.
+As reported in 2025, the freshman retention rate for Georgia State University was 77.75%, demonstrating the exceptional quality of the educational experience at this institution.

 Student Body